lspss93189/scrappybara/docs/document.md

 `Document.entities`

-Returns a list of tuples (named-entity as found in the original text, URI).

-The list is the consolidation of all named-entities found in the document, in the same order.
+Returns a list of [Entities](entity.md): all named-entities found in the document.